Section Five

 Practice asking variations on the questions summarized in Box 18.1 using a social communication style (tone of voice, pragmatics, body language) that conveys criticism, disbelief, or contempt.
 Then practice asking the same questions using a social communication style that conveys warmth, acceptance, and kindness.
 (And, obviously, be ready to use the latter in all your clinical interactions!)

-Roleplay an ethnographic interview with a friend who is willing to pretend all of the following for you without breaking character or laughing:
+Roleplay an ethnographic interview with a friend who is willing to pretend all of the following for you without breaking character or laughing.

-they live under circumstances you have never experienced (maybe living with several other people in a small apartment in a big city, or living on a large corn farm in Indiana, or living alone on a houseboat in Brazil; anything that would be completely new to you)
+• They live under circumstances you have never experienced (maybe living with several other people in a small apartment in a big city, or living on a large corn farm in Indiana, or living alone on a houseboat in Brazil; anything that would be completely new to you).

-they are utterly convinced that the reason for their difficulties is the invisible aliens from Jupiter who routinely poison their food in the place where they live.
+• And they are utterly convinced that the reason for their difficulties is the invisible aliens from Jupiter who routinely poison their food in the place where they live.

 Dynamic Assessment to Understand Individuals’ Abilities and Needs as Learners